sfunk02/clawcar/README.md

 [Onshape Document](https://cvilleschools.onshape.com/documents/68aa0f638d08d1c7e2145037/w/4b7c45ff2284ca1a7005927c/e/dc6fd3a74e3c54772968f738)

-The first piece of this CAD project was to design a rack and pinion for the claw to open and close by a 180 servo.
+The first piece of this CAD project was to design a rack and pinion for the claw to open and close with a single 180 micro-servo.
 In order to create it, I used a spur gear function on Onshape, and then designed a gear rack off of the geometry of the gear.
 Using a rack and pinion mate allowed the gear to turn while the rack moved back and forth.
 Lastly, walls to mount the rack onto were designed, with a hole on one side to connect the servo.

 <img src="Images/RackandPinion.png" alt="RackandPinion" width="400" height="150"/>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The next piece of the project was designing the claw fingers, which are pieces of gear with curved grab fingers (Shown below).
+These fingers have gears on the back end, which connect to a cylindrical gear rack on the end of the rack and pinion assembly.
+This was designed after a wine bottle opener.

 <img src="Images/ClawFingers.png" alt="ClawFingers" width="250" height="450"/>